跳到主要内容

 git checkout <branch name> # Switch to a branch

-git checkout -- <file name> # Restore a file to its state at the last commit
+git checkout -- <filename> # Restore the file to the state of the last commit

 git switch <branch name> # Switch branches